Quantitative quantum soundness for all multipartite compiled nonlocal games

 \subsection{Methods and techniques}

-As in \cref{thm:MainQuantumSoundness}, our primary goal is to characterize and compute upper bounds on the scores of compiled nonlocal games.
-Recent works \cite{kulpe2024bound, baroni2025asymptotic} established a crucial connection: in the asymptotic limit of perfect cryptographic security, compiled strategies (\cref{fig:NonlocalCompiledBellGame}(c)) are equivalent to sequential strategies (\cref{fig:NonlocalCompiledBellGame}(b)) where players are constrained to be operationally-non-signaling---meaning their quantum output, averaged over all classical outcomes, reveals no information about their classical input.
+\textbf{Previous works on bipartite games.} As in \cref{thm:MainQuantumSoundness}, our primary goal is to characterize and compute upper bounds on the scores of compiled nonlocal games.
+Recent works \cite{kulpe2024bound, baroni2025asymptotic} established a crucial connection: in the asymptotic limit of perfect cryptographic security, compiled strategies (\cref{fig:nonlocal-c}) are equivalent to sequential strategies (\cref{fig:nonlocal-b}), where players are constrained to be operationally--non-signaling.
+That is, the quantum operations of the players, when averaged over all classical outcomes, reveal no information about their classical input.
 This provides a path to bounding compiled scores by analyzing their sequential counterparts.

 However, for any real-world implementation with a finite security parameter, this correspondence is not exact, and a quantitative analysis is required.
-The framework of \cite{klep2025quantitative} provided the first quantitative bounds for bipartite nonlocal games as follows: they introduce a sequential NPA hierarchy that is complete to the bipartite quantum scenarios.
+The framework of \cite{klep2025quantitative} provided the first quantitative bounds for bipartite nonlocal games as follows: it introduces a sequential NPA hierarchy that is complete for the bipartite quantum scenarios.
 Then, they show that any efficient strategy for a compiled game is necessarily ``close'' to a feasible solution of this hierarchy, using a signaling decomposition argument.
-By proving this, the score of the compiled strategy becomes bounded by the value of the sequential hierarchy, thus proving soundness due to its convergence.
+By proving this, the score of the compiled strategy becomes bounded by the value of the sequential hierarchy, thus demonstrating soundness due to its convergence.